redthing1/idapro-docker/README.md

 You can run IDA with `./ida.sh ida` or `./ida.sh ida64`.

 - If you need a shell on the container you can use `./ida.sh shell`.
-- If you need to transfer, and preserve, files between your host and the container use the local `wrkdir` mapped to `/wrkdir` in the container.
+- If you need to transfer, and preserve, files between your host and the container use the local `img` mapped to `/img` in the container.
 - If you want to start over, use `./ida.sh purge`.

 ## Remarks